 - 7. Edit the instrument parameters as required.
-The programmable values are indicated by the flashing display. - 8.
+The programmable values are indicated by the flashing display. - To change a numerical value, press ▲ to increase a value, or press ▼ to decrease a value.
+Press a key momentarily to change the value one number at a time.
+Hold a key to scroll through the numbers.
+To proceed to next digit, press ▶. - To change an option setting, press or to scroll through the options. - 8.
 Press SET to accept the currently displayed value and proceed to the next parameter.
 You can press DISPLAY to return to the main calibration menu. - 9.
 To exit from Calibrate Set mode, press to scroll through the main calibration menu to ENI, then press SET.
 Otherwise, from any menu, you can press and hold SET for two seconds.